Quick Facts About Trucks vs. SUVs

 - Things to Consider When Picking Between a Truck and an SUV

-Comparing a Truck With an SUV: What You Need To Know
+Comparing a Truck With an SUV: What You Need to Know

 Trucks and SUVs probably have much more in common than you realize; however, the differences increase or decrease based on the comparisons you make.
 Comparing the Ram 1500 truck with the GMC Yukon SUV or the Ford Maverick pickup with the Hyundai Santa Fe SUV will produce fewer differences than comparing the Ram 1500 with the Maverick or the Yukon with the Santa Fe.
 Wait.
 What?

-Body-On-Frame vs. Unibody Construction
+Body-on-Frame vs. Unibody Construction

-What Is Body-On-Frame Construction?
+What Is Body-on-Frame Construction?

 Among the advantages of body-on-frame construction: